How to Use a Rowing Machine

 Hands quickly release from your body.
 Once your arms are straight and your body has returned to 12 o’clock, control your return back to the catch position at the front of the machine.

 Tips: Extend your arms BEFORE bending your knees and sliding forward.
-When you return to the Catch position, reach your arms all the way to above the flywheel to get a full range of motion (your heels might have to lift to do so).
-The Recovery stage is usually slower than the Drive, but this depends on the stroke rate you are trying to achieve.
+When you return to the Catch position, reach your arms all the way to above the flywheel to get a full range of motion (your heels might lift in order to do so).
+The Recovery stage is usually slower than the Drive, but this depends on how many strokes per minute you are trying to achieve.

 The Numbers, Explained

 You might be thinking, “Wait, am I supposed to know what a stroke rate is?”
-It’s a term you will hear often if you attend a CITYROW class, along with “split time.”
-We’ve broken down the meanings of these terms for you:
+Fortunately, it’s not any more complicated than it sounds.
+It is a term you will hear often if you attend a CITYROW class, along with “split time.”
+We’ve broken down the meanings of this terminology for you:

 Tip: Faster is not necessarily better!
 The key to better rowing – and a better workout – is learning to control your speed so that you can row consistently at any given speed.
-Most of our classes aim for stroke rates between 24 and 30.
+Most of our classes are rowed at stroke rates between 24 and 30.

-Tip: Your split is determined by both the power behind your pushes and your stroke rate.
+Tip: Your split is impacted by both power behind your pushes and your stroke rate.

 We’re Here to Help You!